Adam Enfroy Logo

 Customize Your Branding

-The right webinar service will allow you to customize the branding of your event.
+The exemplary webinar service will allow you to customize the branding of your event.

-This includes everything from the webinar lobby (where attendees wait before the webinar starts) to the email invitations that are sent out.
+That is everything from the webinar lobby (where attendees wait before the webinar starts) to the email invitations you sent.

 You should take advantage of this and brand your webinars with your company’s colors, logo, and any other images that you feel would be appropriate.